glazzara/vaucanson1/doc/README.txt

 The Vaucanson project directory layout is as follows:

-argp
-   A freestanding version of the GNU C Library's argp, a powerful command line argument parser.
-Used by TAF-Kit.

 build-aux
-   Auxialiary tools used by the GNU Build System during "make" stages.
+   Auxialiary tools used by the GNU Build System during ``configure`` and ``make`` stages.

 data
-   Files to be installed on your system.
+   Data files to be installed on your system.
+They include an XML schema, example automata, and Emacs customizations.

 debian
-   Data to generated Debian packages.
+   Data to generate Debian packages.

 doc
-   The documentations.
+   The documentation.

    manual
       The Vaucanson User Guide.
    share
-      LaTeX components used to generate the documentation. xml
+      LaTeX components used to generate the documentation. ref
-      The XML Proposal for Automata I/O.
+      _Doxygen documentation (automatically generated from the source code)

+gnulib
+   Portability functions from the ``gnulib`` library.

+lib
+   Instantiation of some contexts as libraries.

 include
    The code of the Vaucanson C++ Library.

+m4
+   Portability macros from the ``gnulib`` library.

 src
-   Demonstration tools, tests.
+   Benchmarks, demonstration executables, and test cases.

+tools
+   Developer scripts.

 taf-kit
    TAF-Kit sources and tests.